Lesterhuis-Training-en-Consultancy/moodle-block-user_favorites/README.md

 ## Security

-If you discover any security related issues, please email [luuk@MFreak.nl](mailto:luuk@MFreak.nl) instead of using the issue tracker.
+If you discover any security related issues, please email [luuk@ldesignmedia.nl](mailto:luuk@ldesignmedia.nl) instead of using the issue tracker.

 ## License